jgraham0325/land-register-api-docs/docs/api-documentation/V1.17/index.md

 `HighwayAuthority` users are not restricted to work records based upon workstreams or contract associations.
 Instead they are only allowed to perform write actions on resources associated with their own organisation.
 For example they can only assess permits for work records which have been assigned to their own organisation.
 In a future release we will introduce Geographical Areas, a way for `HighwayAuthority` users to filter resources based on a set list of USRNs.
 {: .govuk-body}

+#### Default Workstream
+{: .govuk-heading-s }

+A default workstream with the prefix "000" exists for every organisation.
+This is intended as a holding-place for work records without permits, for example historic works and section 81s are created against the default workstream for the associated promoter's organisation.
+When the first permit is created for a work record the promoter will be able to provide the correct workstream for which it should be associated.
+The default workstream should NOT be provided explicitely in requests when creating permits, this will result in a bad request error.
+Instead, a workstream for which the user has full-write access to should be provided.
+{: .govuk-body}

 ## Resource Guide
 {: .govuk-heading-l #resource-guide}